cojoko/enantiomer/README.md

 # Enantiomer

-Search for chemical similarity in vector space
+Use NLP principles to search for chemical similarity in vector space

 ## Background